haiwen/seadrive-fuse/README.md

 ```
 To build [seadrive-fuse](https://github.com/haiwen/seadrive-fuse), you need build [libwebsockets](https://github.com/warmcat/libwebsockets).
 ### libwebsockets
-The default version of requires libwebsockets to be at least 4.0.20.
-If the built-in version of your distribution is lower than the required version, you can choose to disable this function by set `--enable-ws` to no.
 Also you can build a higher version of libwebsockets by yourself.
+Since version 2.0.28, SeaDrive requires libwebsockets version >= 4.0.20.
+If the version provided by your distribution is lower than the required version, you can choose to disable this function by set --enable-ws to no.
+You can also build a higher version of libwebsockets by yourself.

 ```
 git clone --branch=v4.3.0 https://github.com/warmcat/libwebsockets